diegothered/address-book-full-time/README.md

-# INSERT PROJECT TITLE
+# Address Book

-## Created by PARTNER NAME and Lara Bjork on DATE
+## Created by Diego Rojas and Lara Bjork on November 5, 2019

 ### Project Description
-This project was completed as part of the Epidocus in-class curriculum.
+This project was completed as part of the Epicodus in-class curriculum.
 The task description was as follows:

-As stated in the prompt from Epicodus, the project objectives are to:

-INSERT TEXT FROM CURRICULUM HERE.

-ADD SPECS (behavior/input/output)
+Follow along with the Address Book lessons to add the new concepts discussed in last night's homework.
+Complete these items for it too:

+* Add functionality to record and display a contact's email address.
+* Add functionality to record and display a contact's physical address.
+* Then, add functionality that allows a user to record multiple addresses (email or physical) for a single Contact, and what type each address is (ie: "work", "personal", etc.) (Hint: Address will need to be an object with multiple properties saved within the Contact object.)
+* Remove any additional address fields when the form is submitted.
+(One way to do this would be to use the not() and remove() functions.)

 ### Technologies Used